Patrick Lane (poet): Biography

 He participated in Dial-A-Poem Montreal from 1985 to 1987.

 From 1986 to 1990, Lane taught creative writing and Canadian literature courses at the University of Saskatchewan in Saskatoon, Saskatchewan, and later taught at the University of Victoria in Victoria, British Columbia from 1991 to 2004.
 When he retired from formal teaching, he was still an adjunct professor at UVic and frequently led retreats and workshops for writers.
 In 2007, he was awarded the fourth annual Lieutenant Governor's Award for Literary Excellence for his lifetime contribution to literature in British Columbia.
-His novel Red Dog, Red Dog appeared in 2008.
+His novel Red Dog, Red Dog was published in 2008.

 A recovering alcoholic and cocaine user, Lane wrote about his struggles with dependency in Addicted: Notes From the Belly of the Beast, which he co-edited with Crozier, and in There is a Season.

 On November 21, 2014, Governor General David Johnston presented Patrick Lane with the Order of Canada, recognizing his more than 50 years of contribution to Canadian poetry and literature.
-His latest book "Washita", was nominated for the 2015 Governor General's Literary Award for poetry.
+His final collection of poems, Washita, was nominated for the 2015 Governor General's Literary Award for poetry.